 App users enter information about their desired fitness goals.

-the information, the app determines the current level of activity for
+Based on the data, the app determines their current activity level.

 Then it offers a plan:

 - post-pregnancy plan

 Each plan includes three to five workouts per week.